tablexi/nucore-open/doc/product_pricing.md

 # Product Pricing
 ## All products
 ### Price rules
-Products have different price groups, that can either be internal or external.
+Products are assigned to price rules which allow setting rates associated with different price groups, which can either be internal or external.
 Based on the user's price group and the rate set for it in the product price rules, the final charge will be different.

 #### Internal
 For internal price groups there is a base rate.
 There can be adjustments set for other internal price groups.

 #### External
-External price groups have a different rate and adjustments cannot be set.
+External price groups have their own rates and adjustments cannot be set.

 ### Manual adjustment by admin
 In case an order needs to be charged a different sum, an admin can navigate to the Billing section and update the Price manually.
 It's required to also enter a pricing note.